mbogden/galaxyJSPAM/notes.md

 These are written by Matthew Ogden for Matthew Ogden while creating and organizing code.
 Might* be good for others to view.

 - Commands to remember
     - `python3 main_SIMR.py -targetDir path/to/target -newInfo -newRunInfo -newBase -newRunBase`
     - `python3 main_SIMR.py -dataDir path/to/data -newScore -newImage -paramName zoo_0_direct_scores`

 # Matt's Working To-Do

+- Create White Paper
+    - What can it do now?
+        - modules
+        - parameters

+    - what next steps do I want to take?
+        - model optimization
+        - comparing and contrasting methods
+        - verify results.

+- Capsule Networks

 - Reimplemnet WNDCHRM in Galaxy Code.
     - Install WNDCHRM on needed machine.